 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 The windows and doors are of a double glazed upvc.
-The fascia boards and soffits at the eaves of the roof are timber.
+The fascia boards (gutter boards) at the eaves of the roof are timber.

 External decorations Visually inspected.
-The external decorations are painted, where applicable.
+Painted external woodwork and metalwork.